 Best practice requires that an AI algorithm must be validated on external datasets from multiple institutions before being applied on a wide scale.
-However, recent research points to a preponderance of proof of concept technical feasibility studies rather than the robust validation of real-world clinical performance assessment (Kim et al 2019).
-This is a criticism that could be applied to much of the 'research' associated with new technologies - their focus is on technical feasibility (ie if they work or not) without determining their effectiveness for individuals who will be affected by them.
+However, recent research that analysed 516 published studies of AI algorithms designed to support diagnostic analysis of medical images found that only six per cent (31 studies) externally validated their AI and none of those determined whether their algorithms were ready for clinical use.
+Instead they were designed as proof of concept technical feasibility studies that lacked the robust validation of real-world clinical performance assessment (Kim et al 2019).
+This is a criticism that could be applied to much of the 'research' associated with new technologies - their focus is on technical feasibility (i.e. if they work or not) without determining their effectiveness for individuals who will be affected by them.